 Native American Literature 3 cr.
-Prerequisite: ENG 102 or 109.

 This course examines narrative styles and themes in Native American literature, and focuses on its embodiment of traditional American Indian concepts of time, space, history, spirit, body, and community.
 How Native American literature adapts oral literature and its traditions to the requirements of written literature is central to the course.
-It also studies myth, pastiche, and humor as literary modes employed to challenge stereotypical depictions of "the Indian" in dominant western culture.
+It also studies myth, pastiche, and humor as literary modes employed to challenge stereotypical depictions of "the Indian" in dominant Western culture.
 Authors include: N. Scott Momaday, Leslie Marmon Silko, Louise Erdrich, Greg Sarris, Alexie Sherman, James Welch and Paula Gunn Allen.
 Writing is an integral component of the course.

 Mystery and Detective Fiction . . .
 3 cr.
-Prerequisite: ENG 102 or 109.

-Several types of popular fiction, for example, the gothic mystery, the classic puzzle, hard boiled and pulp fiction examined with regard to their origin and development.
+Several types of popular fiction, for example, the gothic mystery, the classic puzzle, hard boiled and pulp fiction are examined with regard to their origin and development.
 Writers such as Poe, Doyle, Sayers, Christie, Hammett, Chandler, and Stout are among the writers considered.
 Writing is an integral component of the course.

-Studies in Science Fiction.
-3 cr.
-Prerequisite: ENG 102 or 109.
+Studies in Science Fiction 3 cr.
+Prerequisite: ENG 102 or ENG 109.